tolulopeboboye/KMS-Data-Analysis/README.md

+Kultra Mega Stores (KMS) specializes in office supplies and furniture.
+The company's customers ranges from individual consumers and small businesses (retail) to corporate organizations (wholesale).
+I was contracted as a Business Intelligence Analyst to help KMS analyze and present insights from the case scenarios.

 Case Scenario

 Case 1 Which product category had the highest sales?

 Case 2 What are the Top and Bottom Regions with regards to sales?